GigaSpaces-ProfessionalServices/ps-toolkit/ps-std-scripts/README.md

 ##### Environment portability (ops teams frequently copy the previous teams' installation directory to a new environment or set of environments belonging to the 'new' team as XAP is expanded in the account)

+##### Log management

+System archives XAP and gc logs per restart.
+Log directories contain only the information for the current system runtime, simplifying debugging.

 ##### Three step upgrades (assuming no configuration changes in the product, which still must be dealt with on a case by case basis):

 1. Unzip into BASE_DIR